Instant film and cameras are a fun way to add creativity to your photography if you want to ditch your digital camera for a while.

 The apertures run from f/5.6 to f/22, and even has a setting for Bokeh too.
 The lens is a 61mm beauty, meaning you need to stand back from your subject to get them in your frame.
 The focusing starts from 48 cm to infinity.

 It hosts a built-in flash for shooting inside, and takes 3AA batteries, allowing you to swap and change them, instead of having to recharge it after a few shots (which you will inevitably forget).
-It utilises the Instax mini film, where colour and black and white are easily accessible.
+It utilizes the Instax mini film, where color and black and white are easily accessible.

 The best thing about this camera compared to the other instants is the range of accessories.
 You can grab three neutral density filters (ND2, ND4, ND8) and close-up up lens.